baznex/crosscram-ws/API-DOCS.md

     http://localhost:9999/game/123456.json

-If no extension is specified and not media types have been specified using the Accept header, the default is an HTML representation.
+If no extension is specified and no media types have been specified using the Accept header, the default is an HTML representation.
 If a media type that is not supported is specified, then status code 415 "Unsupported Media Type" is returned.